bytepool/lbs-transient-execution/README.md

 The basic idea of a flush+reload attack is simple: the attacker identifies a specific shared memory location they want to monitor, for instance a specific line of code in a shared library, and uses the CPU instruction *clflush* to flush the corresponding cache line from memory, thus guaranteeing that it is no longer in cache.
 The attacker triggers the loading of the secret by the victim process, and finally they measure the time it takes to reload the flushed cache line.
 If the access is quick, the attacker knows that the cache line was accessed by the victim process since it was flushed.

 Some of the modern processors provide a very precise way to measure the execution time.
 For example on x86 there is `rdtsc` instruction.
 On ARM getting precise time measurements [can be more challenging](https://www.virusbulletin.com/virusbulletin/2018/07/does-malware-based-spectre-exist/#h3-challenges-armv7-poc), and the attacker might need to put some extra effort and, e.g. create its own timer by running a counter process in another thread.
 The precision of such timers is affected by events like context switches and hardware interrupts.
-When possible, the attacker can ask the OS scheduler to disttribute its process and the victim process in a certain way between the CPU cores (but this measure makes more sense for PoC code than for a real attack).
+When possible, the attacker can ask the OS scheduler to distribute its process and the victim process in a certain way between the CPU cores (but this measure makes more sense for PoC code than for a real attack).

 #### Evict+Reload